VicDominguez/EnhanceNet-Code/README.md

 # Notes

 - Due to this project is part of my Final Degree Project, TensorFlow 1.14 (CPU version) is used and the TF computation graph is rebuilt for each image.
+Several warning related with Conv2D layer appears for this reason.

-  I tried the migration to Tensorflow 2 and Keras API but I couldn't use correctly pretrained weights.
+-  I tried the migration to Tensorflow 2 and Keras API but I couldn't use correctly pretrained weights.
   Moreover I have tried to create several models without destroying the previous ones and I have been unable to solve the problems caused by the existence of several graphs (the undesired modification of the output tensor operations).